adsrmk/vitepress-latest/docs/en/guide/enterprise.md

 <br>

-## Clustered enviroment
+## Horizontal scaling
-While scaling up makes a single server stronger, a multi-server clustering allows you to grow by spreading your work out. or need to keep certain clients completely separate from others.
+While vertical scaling strengthens a single server, horizontal scaling lets you grow by spreading workloads across multiple servers.
+This approach is especially useful if you need to isolate certain clients, handle sustained high traffic, or increase redundancy.

 **Benefits:**

-- By spreading your sites across multiple servers, you create a more balanced workload that prevents any heavy single site from slowing down the rest.
+- Distributes sites across multiple servers, creating a balanced workload and preventing any single heavy site from slowing down others.
-- Makes your infrastructure more resilient; if one server experiences downtime, only the sites on that specific node are affected.
+- Improves resilience: if one server goes offline, only the sites on that node are affected, keeping the rest of your infrastructure running.
-- More control on how you want websites to be diversified.
+- Offers greater control over how websites are organized and diversified, giving you flexibility in managing client environments.

 <img width="1152" height="484" alt="image" src="https://github.com/user-attachments/assets/5efd81d7-7ec1-40e1-8072-a922bb0432dd" />